 Is applying to 30 medical schools too much?

-The AAMC reveals in 2019; there were a total of 896,819 applications submitted by 53,371 applicants, with an average of 17 applications per applicant.
 Applying to between 20 to 30 schools is advisable, depending on the factors guiding your application.
-We advise students to apply to many medical schools if they are re-applicants or if they are concerned about the strength of their applications including a lower gpa and mcat scores.
+We advise students to apply to many medical schools if they are re-applicants or if they are concerned about the strength of their applications, including a lower GPA and MCAT scores.

 Should I apply to 50 medical schools?

 When it comes to medical education, applying to fewer schools usually means you have a lower chance of realizing your dream.
-So with that in mind, it may be feasible to apply to as many as 50 medical schools.
-Usually, the maximum number of schools an applicant may complete meaningfully is about 50.
+So, with that in mind, it may be feasible to apply to as many as 50 medical schools.
 However, the AAMC reveals the median number of secondary applications completed is 17.
-Applying to too many schools may be taking on too much, and speaking yourself too thin.
+Applying to too many schools may be taking on too much and spreading yourself too thin.

 When is it advisable to apply to more medical schools?